vegaprotocol/specs/user-interface/7003-MORD-manage_orders.md

 - if the order is `Active` &amp; is part of a liquidity or peg shape: **must** **not** see an option to cancel the individual order
   - **could** see a link to cancel shape

+- `todo` show the reference and offset for an order for liquidity and pegged orders (instead of price?)

 ### Filters

 - **should** have the ability to see all orders regardless of status in one list